Unev pipeline

-This line is the second oil pipeline for Las Vegas, adding capacity and a second source to the Calnev Pipeline.
+This pipeline is the second oil pipeline for Las Vegas, adding capacity and providing a second source to the Calnev Pipeline.
 Completion was planned for operation in the spring of 2011.
 Commencement of operations was delayed to 2012 and is now operational.

 History

 The $300,000,000 pipeline has an initial capacity of 62000 oilbbl/d with a maximum capacity of 118000 oilbbl/d.

 UNEV Pipeline, LLC.

 The pipe is owned and operated by UNEV Pipeline, LLC. which is a partnership between Holly Corporation (75%) and Sinclair Oil (25%).